 Left and right sides house usual buttons, but they are more delicately placed keys this time, however, very clicky.
 The volume rocker is locked on the left side, while the SIM tray can be seen on the right side right above the power key that carries a green stripe on top of it – a small design element that increases the aesthetic value.

 The bottom of the phone shows the 3.5 mm audio jack, primary microphone, USB Type-C slot – a more regular feature nowadays in mid-range phones – and a speaker grille.

 On the top end, there lies a more conventional popup selfie camera precisely in the middle.

 AMOLED screens are watery smooth and joyfully cool to swipe your finger on, Oppo Reno2 F is no different in this area.
 Thanks to the motorized front camera, there is no need for the notch.
 The entire area is occupied by 6.5 inches of the screen, giving a 1080 x 2340 pix resolution and protected by corning gorilla glass 5.

-Despite an all-screen front, it is still an 85.1% screen to body ratio.
-Of course, a slightly prominent chin can take some of the blame, but it is no way intrusive.
+Despite an all-screen front, it is still an 85.1% screen-to-body ratio.
+Of course, a slightly prominent chin can take some of the blame, but it is in no way intrusive.